FR-UN/Education/ETFES/README.md

 ## ETFES
-This folder contains five folders, which are explained below
+This folder contains five .zip folders, which are explained below

 #### Comprehensive Problem #1 - Fire in a Tank Storage Facility
 An explosion and subsequent fire in a tank storage facility was analyzed and modeled.
 This folder contains: